Ok. You've been in a fender bender, and luckily there were no injuries. Should you file an at-fault claim with your insurance carrier?

-Did you know that filing a single at-fault claim after a car accident can increase your premium costs 38% for a first claim and double them if you file a subsequent claim?
-Did you also know that if you’re young with either a bad driving record or a bad credit record – the financial hit will be even greater?
+Did you know that filing a single at-fault claim after a car accident can increase your premium costs significantly for a first claim and double them if you file a subsequent claim?
+Did you also know that the financial hit will be even more significant if you're young with either a bad driving record or a bad credit record?

-Here is another sobering fact – accident claims typically stay on your driving record for a period of three to five years.
+Here is another sobering fact – accident claims typically stay on your driving record for a period of three years.

 Do different claims result in different premium penalties?
 Yes…

-Here is the car insurance each of us is required by law to carry in Connecticut.
-A failure to carry the minimum levels of insurance can result in fines and registration suspensions.
+Here is the car insurance each of us must by law carry in Connecticut.
+A failure to have the minimum levels of insurance can result in fines and registration suspensions.

 Liability car insurance at the following minimum limits: